Frequently Asked Questions

 Is propane really convenient to use and store?

 Yes.
 Propane tanks are environmentally friendly, require little maintenance, and can last indefinitely.
-Propane’s portability in liquid form makes it a convenient fuel for grilling, camping, and other uses.
+Propane’s portability makes it a convenient fuel for grilling, camping, and various uses.

 Is propane gas clean and efficient?

 Yes.
 Propane has long been recognized as the “green” energy.
-By using this energy, homeowners can help cut emissions and protect the environment.
-Propane, on average, costs about half as much per BTU as electricity.
-It burns hotter and more evenly than many other fuels.
+By using propane, homeowners can help cut emissions and protect the environment, and burns hotter and more evenly than many other fuels.
 In addition, propane equipment and appliances have a shorter energy savings payback period.

 Will my propane fueled equipment require routine service?